 A WORLD OF HURT

-The sunlight kept flickering hard and fierce in Joe's face, and his eyelids fluttered in an attempt to keep the searing brilliance of it at bay.
+The sunlight flickered hard and fierce in Joe's face; his eyelids fluttered in an attempt to keep the searing brilliance of it at bay.
 Something large and dark kept moving across the sun.
 It blocked the light out, then moved aside to bring it back.
 Blocked it out, brought it back, blocked it out, brought it back.